Octo-planner: On-device Language Model for Planner-Action Agents: Method

 \section{Method}

 This section presents our framework for on-device Planner-Action agents.
 We first describe the integration of planning and action agents for efficient problem-solving.
-We then detail our approach to dataset design and the training process for the planning agent, including support for extensive functions and a plug-and-play capability for additional function sets.
-Finally, we outline our benchmark used to evaluate agent performance.
+We then detail our approach to dataset design and the training process for the planning agent, including support for extensive function sets and a plug-and-play capability for additional ones.
+Finally, we outline the benchmark used to evaluate agent performance.